thatonedumbdev/tap_bot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+Bug report
-about: Create a report to help me improve the code
+Create a report to help me improve the code
-title: ''
-labels: ''
-assignees: ''

 ---

 **Describe the bug**